aabagdi/RecipeBrowser/README.md

 Use the searchbar to find a recipe.

-To copy a recipe, go to the detailed view of a recipe, hold, and you can copy the recipe or share it to a friend.
+To copy a recipe, go to the detailed view of a recipe, hold, and you can copy the recipe or share it with a friend.